MP Estate Planning UK

 Non-UK express trusts: UK property and UK business relationships

-Non‑UK arrangements must register if they acquire UK property, or if one trustee is UK‑resident and the arrangement enters a UK business relationship.
-Practical examples include buying a UK holiday let or opening an investment account with a UK provider.
+Non-UK trusts must register on the TRS if they acquire UK land or property, or if they have at least one UK-resident trustee and the trust enters a business relationship with a UK-based regulated firm.
+Practical examples include a family trust established overseas that buys a UK holiday let, or an offshore trust that opens an investment account with a UK platform provider.

 When a trust becomes registerable because it’s liable to tax